awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-autoscaling-launchconfiguration-blockdevice.md

 Specifies whether the volume should be encrypted\.
 Encrypted EBS volumes can only be attached to instances that support Amazon EBS encryption\.
 For more information, see [Supported instance types](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EBSEncryption.html#EBSEncryption_supported_instances)\.
 If your AMI uses encrypted volumes, you can also only launch it on supported instance types\.
 If you are creating a volume from a snapshot, you cannot create an unencrypted volume from an encrypted snapshot\.
 Also, you cannot specify a KMS key ID when using a launch configuration\.
 If you enable encryption by default, the EBS volumes that you create are always encrypted, either using the AWS managed KMS key or a customer\-managed KMS key, regardless of whether the snapshot was encrypted\.
-For more information, see [Using AWS KMS keys to encrypt Amazon EBS volumes](https://docs.aws.amazon.com/autoscaling/ec2/userguide/ec2-auto-scaling-data-protection.html#encryption) in the *Amazon EC2 Auto Scaling User Guide*\.
+For more information, see [Use AWS KMS keys to encrypt Amazon EBS volumes](https://docs.aws.amazon.com/autoscaling/ec2/userguide/ec2-auto-scaling-data-protection.html#encryption) in the *Amazon EC2 Auto Scaling User Guide*\.
 *Required*: No
 *Type*: Boolean
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)